GModModGod/Menu-Mods/tutorials/creating_lua-based_html_documents.md

 ### LUA_HTML:Index()

-Gets the unique index of the object.
+Returns the unique index of the object.

 Returns: